-I’m from upstate New York and I have lived in St. Louis for about eighteen years.
+I’m from upstate New York and I have lived in St. Louis for about twenty years.
 I’ve always enjoyed living in this town, but I never thought I’d be here long.
 Recently, I’ve started to realize that my stay in St. Louis is a bit more than temporary.
 I have a great little house in south city and I have a ton of great friends here.
 I’ll always consider myself an upstate New Yorker, but I’m comfortable here for now.
 I’ve also started to become really interested in the history of my new city.
 I have started reading books, articles, and blogs about the history of St. Louis and what life was like here over the past few hundred years.
 It’s turned into a great new hobby.

 The history in St. Louis is deep and rich.
 It abounds with tales, monuments, and landmarks that rival the oldest and largest cities in America.
 The more I read, the more I realize much of the history of St. Louis is unknown, hidden, or even lost.
 I want to point some of this stuff out to my pals.

-Update: Eight months after starting this blog, I’m proud to report that the Riverfront Times voted Distilled History as the “Best Personal Blog in St. Louis” at the 2013 RFT Web Awards.
+Update 2013: Eight months after starting this blog, I’m proud to report that the Riverfront Times voted Distilled History as the “Best Personal Blog in St. Louis” at the 2013 RFT Web Awards.
 They also wrote a great article about this blog and how it came to be.
 The article was printed in the January 23, 2013 issue that announced all of the 2013 RFT Web Award winners.
 Thanks RFT!

 Update June 2016: More good news!
 Distilled History has landed me a book deal among other fun projects.
 A brief hiatus to concentrate on that project was required, but a regular post schedule will be returning soon.